xolox/vim-lua-ftplugin/README.md

  * The ['completefunc'][cfu] option is set to allow completion of Lua 5.1 keywords, global variables and library members using Control-X Control-U

- * The ['omnifunc'][ofu] option is set to allow dynamic completion of all modules installed on the system using Control-X Control-O, however it needs to be explicitly enabled by setting the `lua_complete_omni` option because this functionality may have undesired side effects!
+ * The ['omnifunc'][ofu] option is set to allow dynamic completion of the variables defined in all modules installed on the system using Control-X Control-O, however it needs to be explicitly enabled by setting the `lua_complete_omni` option because this functionality may have undesired side effects!
+When you invoke omni completion after typing `require '` or `require('` you get completion of module names

  * Several [text-objects][tob] are defined so you can jump between blocks and functions